Gigizap/heterogeneous-edge-ai-network/IMPLEMENTATION/LeaderLogic/stm32mp257fdk/prebuilt/README.md

 will likely work but are untested.

 Only for this board family.
-On a Cortex-A76 (Raspberry Pi 5) this build runs but leaves performance unused - that core has dotprod, so rebuild for it.
+On a Cortex-A76 (Raspberry Pi 5) this build runs but leaves performance unused - that core has dotprod, so rebuild for it if you need to run llama.cpp on raspberry's CPU.
+However, in that case, ollama is preferred because it is much easier to install and performs comparatevely well.
+If you are using the Hailo AI HAT +2, then llama.cpp is not required as you will be using the hailo platform software.

 ## Usage